syncfusion-content/windowsforms-docs/WindowsForms/htmlui/FAQ/How-To-Change-the-Default-Font-Used-For-Rendering.md

 ---
 layout: post
-title: How-To-Change-the-Default-Font-Used-For-Rendering- | WindowsForms | Syncfusion
+title: Change-the-Default-Font-Used-For-Rendering | WindowsForms | Syncfusion
 description: how to change the default font used for rendering the html document in the htmlui control?
 platform: WindowsForms
-control: HTML UI
+control: HTMLUIControl
 documentation: ug
 ---

 # How to change the default font used for rendering the HTML document in the HTMLUI control?

 HTMLUI uses a default font to render the text from the HTML document, in cases where there are no specifications for the font to be used.
-You can change this default font by using the DefaultFormat.Font property, written while initializing the HTMLUI control.
+You can change this default font by using the [DefaultFormat.Font](https://help.syncfusion.com/cr/windowsforms/Syncfusion.HTMLUI.Windows~Syncfusion.Windows.Forms.HTMLUI.HTMLUIControl~DefaultFormat.html) property, written while initializing the HTMLUI control.

 {% tabs %}